-The level of satisfaction you feel when you do something is what’s going to keep you doing it.
+The level of satisfaction you feel when you do something is what keeps you doing it.
 Exercise is no different.

 With 50 per cent of people who start a new exercise regime dropping out in the first six months, it’s imperative you know the pitfalls before you start.